miraitranslate/mirai-full-document-eval/README.md

 Please also pay attention to the terms and conditions of each source website.

+The source code is licensed under MIT License.

 © 2024 Mirai Translate, Inc.

 ## Statistics